jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 needs to be sent, sends the authorisation, and then responds back with the result.

-The payment application does an early acknowledgement back to the requester once it has a token and has done the alias lookup and we checkpoint our state at this point so that the caller knows that once it gets that early acknowledgement that there is a guarantee that the payment will be processed even if a failure later occurs.
+The payment application does an early acknowledgement back to the requester once it has a token and has done the alias lookup and we checkpoint our state at this point.
+The caller therefore knows that once it gets that early acknowledgement there is a guarantee that the payment will be processed even if a failure later occurs.

 We also checkpoint our state after getting the response from the bank.